Skip to main content

 2. Gather supporting documents:

-3. Submit Application and Documents by EMAIL, MAIL, or FAX
+3. Submit completed application and documents by EMAIL, MAIL, or FAX

-4. Once the application and all required documentation have been received, a Verdugo Academy representative will contact the parent/guardian to schedule a reading and writing assessment.
+4. Once the application and any required documentation have been received, a Verdugo Academy representative will contact the parent/guardian to schedule a reading and writing assessment.

 EMAIL